Hidden dualities in 1D quasiperiodic lattice models: Scaling analysis

 To carry out the scaling analysis, it is important to study different CA at the same point in the phase diagram, which may be challenging.
 A possible way to do it is to recall that in the extended phase of the limiting QPS, for a CA of high-enough order, $E(\kappa,\varphi)\approx E(\kappa)$, while in the localized phase, $E(\kappa,\varphi)\approx E(\varphi)$.
 As seen in the main text, using larger approximants in such cases is similar to a band folding, in the $\kappa$ or $\varphi$ direction.
 We can fix a point $(\bm{\lambda},E)$ starting deep in the extended phase and, considering that $E(\kappa,\varphi)\approx E(\kappa)$, compute the wave vectors corresponding to such point for different approximants, $\kappa^{*}(\bm{\lambda},E,\tau_{c})$.
 We can then see how states with fixed $\kappa^{*}$ evolve with $\bm{\lambda}$ for different approximants.
 As long as we are sufficiently away from criticality or using a CA of high-enough order, if there is a state at point $(\bm{\lambda},E)$, there will also be a state at the same point for a higher-oder CA. In that case, a finite-size scaling analysis can be carried out at point $(\bm{\lambda},E)$, by increasing the size of the unit cell (the CA's order).

 As an example of application, we use the AA-NNN with $t_{2}=0.5$.
-In Fig.\ref{fig:scaling_dek_dephi_procedure}(a), we can see that the points of fixed $\kappa^{*}(V,E,\tau_{c})$ in the figure are varied with $V$, starting at the smallest-$V$ point.
-These points fall on top of each other for different approximants as a consequence of the arguments given in the previous paragraph.
+In Fig.\ref{fig:scaling_dek_dephi_procedure}(a), we can see that the points of fixed $\kappa^{*}(V,E,\tau_{c})$ in the figure change with $V$, starting at the smallest-$V$ point.
+These points fall on top of each other for different approximants as a consequence of the arguments given above.
 The same can be done in the localized phase, but there one must compute the phase $\varphi^{*}(V,E,\tau_{c})$ for a point $(V,E)$ deep in the localized phase, and then follow this state upon varying $V$.
 An example of application is in Fig.\ref{fig:scaling_dek_dephi_procedure}(d).